tentrem/tentrem.github.io/index.md

 ### Project Engineer
 _at SatNetCom_ - _Site PT.
 Petrosea at Lowland PT.
 Freeport Indonesia, Timika Papua_ -
 _April 2018 to November 2019_
-When the system detects abnormal eye closure and in-cab warning alarm is sounded to alert the driver.
-The system can also notify the control room in real-time.
-When the driver receives the siren alarm, the driver should stop immediately and have a rest.
 * Install, Maintenance, Troubleshooting MineSafeDrive Equipment and Network transmit.
 (GPS Gate Server, Geo Server, Global Mapper), Raveon Data Radio (RV-M7-GX), PTP Infinet (Infilink 2x2 R5000), Cisco Catalyst (WS-C2960-8TC)
 * Support Petrosea to collect data tracking units, to Engineering division